 Cheap drawing paper for paint lifting.

 Here are the demonstration videos from the teaching session.
-I begin with the video demonstrating a variety of techniques used to create interesting texture and effects.
+I begin with the video demonstrating a variety of techniques used to create interesting textures and effects.

-The second video is showing how I use and integrate texture within my work.
+The second video is an old video showing how I use and integrate texture within my work.

 The final video is of the full teaching session, including a further demonstration of using texture.